Disclosures

 Wyoming

 UPL posture in Wyoming.
 Wyoming regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Wyoming courts.
 Expeal provides general legal information about record-relief in Wyoming and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Wyoming.
-The content on this Site describes the common path under Article 14 - Expungement of Criminal Records; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Wyoming.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Wyoming.

 How to find a lawyer in Wyoming.
 The Wyoming State Bar Lawyer Referral Service is the Wyoming bar's lawyer-referral service.
-You can reach it at 307-432-2107 or online at https://www.wyomingbar.org/for-the-public/hire-a-lawyer/.
+You can reach it at 307-632-9061 or online at wyomingbar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.
+You request a referral online; the phone is the bar's published line.